vektorious/cm-curriculum/_articles/05-roadmapping/planning-progress.md

 - Assessing progress and monitoring indicators

 ### {{ site.assignment }} “Reverse-plan” and list the milestones, responsibilities and timeline for achieving your goal
+- Define your core goals in a time span of 1 to 2 years from today

 ### Resources